ev3dev-python-tools/ev3dev2simulator/README.md

       ev3dev2simulator

 The simulator works on all python versions 3.8 till python 3.12.
+For python 3.11 and 3.12 the installation requires building some dependent packages from source.